ahmedbrsh1/Owasp-juice/README.md

 Restrict access to sensitive paths using authentication and authorization mechanisms.
 Implement security through obscurity by randomizing or hiding admin URLs.
+Vulnerability Findings
 2. Brute Force on Admin Credentials
 Description:
-The admin login page lacks protections against brute-force attacks, enabling attackers to guess passwords using tools like Hydra.
+The admin login page lacks protections against brute-force attacks, enabling attackers to guess passwords using tools like Burp Suite.

 Risk:
 Critical.
 This vulnerability allows unauthorized access to admin accounts, granting full control of the application.